 Equitas Health also supports policies that reduce the use of shared syringes and ensure their safe disposal.
 We understand that providing linkage-to-care activities through syringe services programs are a critical part of HIV/AIDS prevention, and we work actively to ensure funding for and access to this type of care.
 We continue to advocate for funding for the Safe Point program and for the increase in comprehensive harm reduction programs and services across the state.

 We are committed to pursuing policy solutions that will allow Safe Point and other SSPs and harm reduction organizations and coalitions across the nation to end the overdose crisis and met the needs of people who use drugs (PWUD).
-These policies include:
+In doing so, we will:

 Equitas Health External Affairs